inaimathi/langnostic/drafts/ansible-and-house.md

 The idea here would be to wait until a request is fully buffered before tossing into whatever worker-thread system we've got going.
 The upside is that this is ridiculously easy to implement.
 Because `dispatch` and onwards has no interaction with any previous step, all it would entail is throwing the fully parsed `request` into a work queue somewhere and letting whatever worker threads compete for it.

 The downside is that it doesn't buy us _anything_ unless we're prepared to have at least three threads total running around.
 One still needs to be in charge of `listen`/`accept`/`buffer!`/`parse` full-time, and the rest can handle `dispatch` and onwards.
-We'd also have to pull some fancy footwork to special-case the single-thread scenario because, again, one thread needs to be full-timing `listen` through `parse`, and that means it won't have any time at all left for anything else.
+We'd also have to pull some fancy footwork to special-case the single-thread scenario because, again, one thread needs to be full-timing `listen` through `parse`, and that means it won't have any time at all left for anything else unless we arrange that at the expense of some performance.

 ##### `buffer! -@-> parse`